 Scientific Support Coordinator

 As a farmer’s daughter from Aberdeenshire, Jenna has a passion for driving innovation in agriculture.
-Jenna holds a PhD in Environmental Science, as well as an MBA, and has more than 10 years’ experience working on various international projects.
-She has completed a Nuffield Farming Scholarship where she spent 26 weeks travelling the world looking at international opportunities in agriculture.
-Jenna has received awards from LANTRA, CARAS, Helping it Happen, Aberdeen Business School, Association of MBA’s and Chartered Management Institute (CMI).
-Jenna is highly published, and is an active STEM ambassador, LANTRA industry champion, Fellow of the CMI and Secretary for Nuffield Scotland.
-Jenna is CHAP’s International Business Development Manager, identifying business and grant opportunities in overseas regions.
+Jenna holds a PhD in Environmental Science, as well as an MBA, and has more than 10 years’ experience working on various international projects across North America, Europe and sub-Saharan Africa.
+She has completed a Nuffield Farming Scholarship, winning the Nuffield HSBC Silver Salver award in 2020, and is now the current Chairman of Nuffield Scotland.
+Jenna is also a Director of the Oxford Farming Conference, Honorary Fellow at the University of Aberdeen, Chartered Manager and Fellow of the Chartered Management Institute, Associate of CARAS, founding board member of the Africa Scotland Business Network and Co-Chair of the IOBC Slug & Snails Group.
+Jenna is highly published and has won an array of business and agricultural awards.
+She is also passionate about inspiring the next generation of agriculturalists through her work as a STEM ambassador, LANTRA industry Champion and Lead on the OFC Scholars programme.
+As CHAP’s International Business Development Manager, Jenna works to identify business and grant opportunities in overseas regions.
 Jenna is a self-proclaimed slug enthusiast with a passion for international travel!

 International Business Development Manager